Raw adventure and comforts, too!

 Cruise on through the open waters of Quatsino Sound and Kyuquot Sound, sharing your day with an abundance of marine wildlife including many whale species — grey, minke, humpback and orca (killer whales) — as they make their way to or from the rich feeding waters of Alaska.
 If you’re lucky, you’ll spot dozens of charming sea otters anchoring themselves in the kelp and taking a nap.
 The trade in otter fur in centuries past brought these animals to total extinction in this region, but their re-introduction in 1969 has been an obvious success.

 Still heading south through Kyuquot and Nootka Sound, there is a little more human settlement with villages tucked deep into tranquil inlets.
 Gold River, Zeballos and Tahsis, former mining and forestry communities, now offer first class ecotourism and sports fishing services with marina facilities.
-These “boom and bust” towns have a tale to share over a mug of beer in the local pub, perhaps with the mayor.
+These villages have a tale to share over a mug of beer in the local pub, perhaps with the mayor.
 Visit the Tahsis Museum to learn why this village of 300 claims to be the birth place of BC.
 It is far between comforts out here and your best bets are Westview Marina and Resort at Tahsis and Moucha Bay Resort in the heart of Nootka Sound.